 And jungles also have fireflies.
 We got two of them in our room and Clas had to kill one when it kept flying and almost touching us.
 It was shining like a star but we had to sleep…

-So we got a small jungle experience in the charming Chaminrich home stay, a place I would return to at any time.
+So we got a small jungle experience in the charming Chaminrich home stay, a place we would return to at any time.

 Drive from Kandy to Nuwara Eliya